airdeploy/airdeploy-docs/docs/flagger/flags.md

 - Hover over the variation.
 - Click the “X” tab that appears.
 - The variation will be removed.
-    - Note: If you still have more than one variation, you may need to rebalance your variations.
+    - > Note: If you still have more than one variation, you may need to [rebalance your variations](#balancing-variations).

-    - Note: Removing a variation will change the code-reference name.
-This will require a modification to the AirDeploy code snippet in your code and a redeployment.
+    - > Note: Removing a variation will change the code-reference name. __This will require a modification to the Airship code snippet in your code and a redeployment__.

 ## Whitelisting Entities